Get to Know a Grantee: Midwest Youth Services

 Midwest Youth Services (Jacksonville, IL) Basic Center Program

 Today’s featured grantee is Midwest Youth Services (MYS) in Jacksonville, IL.
-Ann Hungerford (shown above), a case manager with MYS, answered our questions.
+Earlier in 2018, MYS received the Not-for-Profit Business of the Year Award from the Jacksonville Area Chamber of Commerce.
+Ann Hungerford, a case manager with MYS, answered our questions.

 How long have you had a FYSB grant?